dcooray42/Tokenizer/documentation/whitepaper.md

 This script will perform the following actions:

-Install the necessary dependencies, ensuring your environment is ready for deployment.</br>
+1. Install the necessary dependencies, ensuring your environment is ready for deployment.

-Compile the 42DCO Token smart contract using the Solidity compiler.</br>
+2. Compile the 42DCO Token smart contract using the Solidity compiler.

-Deploy the smart contract to the specified network.</br>
+3. Deploy the smart contract to the specified network.

-The network configurations and deployment script details can be tailored to suit your specific needs, including choosing the desired Ethereum network.
+4. The network configurations and deployment script details can be tailored to suit your specific needs, including choosing the desired Ethereum network.

 ### Custom Configuration